News for forums

 We still have some details to iron out with the DfE, so for now we're not able to share all the details, and until a contract is signed, we can't publish the new application and monitoring forms, but we hope to be able to do so very soon.

 Contact and the NNPCF are pleased to be able to share the highlights film from the 2017 Parent Carer Forum Conference and NNPCF AGM.

 The film provides a snapshot of an uplifting and informative day with insights from parent carers attending the event, NNPCF members and speakers and sponsors of the event.
 The conference itself offered the opportunity for forums to hear key updates from national SEND reform partners including the Department for Education, NHS England, Ofsted/CQC, an address from Mark Geraghty CEO of Seashell Trust, sponsors of the conference and a repeat of the popular Question Time panel of officials that forums valued.
 Forums and reform partners were able to network with regional and national colleagues and share good practice, challenges and anecdotes.
 And how could we forget Genuine Partnerships, Rotherham's novel contribution to the day!

 Department for Education publishes latest forum SEND survey

-The Department for Education (DfE) has published its latest newsletter, including the headline figures from the Spring 2017 special educational needs and disability (SEND) implementation survey of local authorities and parent carer forums on the SEND reforms.
+The Department for Education (DfE) has published its latest newsletter, including the headline figures from the Autumn 2017 special educational needs and disability (SEND) implementation survey of local authorities and parent carer forums on the SEND reforms.

 The surveys are coordinated jointly by Contact, the National Network of Parent Carer Forums, NHS England and the DfE.
 They help assess progress with the SEN reforms and help the government to identify what's working well and where additional resources are needed to meet the challenges involved in introducing the new system.